Sztorm/CSharpExtensions/README.md

-# CSharpEnumExtensions
+# CSharpExtensions
-A set of c# enum extensions designed for performance and usability.
+A set of c# extensions designed for performance and usability.
+Currently the project contains:
+## EnumExtensions